What is "ChaosCC hacker group"?

 How to avoid installation of malware?

-Text presented in the "ChaosCC hacker group" email letter:
+Text presented in the "ChaosCC hacker group" email message:

 I am a representative of the ChaosCC hacker group.